-- > Performance matters.
-The Group is committed to being a "Talented Company" and seeks to reward people on the basis of achievement and performance.
-We assess our fellow team members and recruitment candidates on the basis of merit and qualifications directly related to professional competence and behavior. - > Equal opportunity and fair treatment.
-We aim to provide equal opportunities and fair treatment, irrespective of social, cultural, ethnic or national origins, religious or other beliefs, caste, gender, marital status, pregnancy status, sexual orientation, disability, age, and trade union membership.
-We are committed to complying with all employment discrimination laws. - > Freedom.
-We respect individuals' cultures and customs, including their religious beliefs.
-The Group does not support any religious organizations.
+Equal opportunity and fair treatment.
+We aim to provide equal opportunities and fair treatment, irrespective of social, cultural, ethnic or national origins, religious or other beliefs, caste, gender identity/expression, marital status, pregnancy status, sexual orientation, disability, age, skin color, race, parental status, political ideology, military/ veteran status or trade union activity.
+We are committed to complying with all employment discrimination laws.

-- > I assess fellow team members on the basis of professional competence, behavior and achievements. - > I am expected not to tolerate any jokes, language, gestures or other behavior that may offend people, make them feel discriminated against or create a hostile environment. - > I cooperate with my colleagues irrespective of social, cultural, ethnic or national origins, religious or other beliefs, caste, gender, marital status, pregnancy status, sexual orientation, disability, age, or trade union membership.
+- > I assess fellow team members on the basis of professional competence, behavior, and achievements. - > I am expected not to tolerate any jokes, language, gestures or other behavior that may offend people. make them feel discriminated against, or create a hostile environment. - > I cooperate with my colleagues irrespective of social, cultural, ethnic or national origins, religious or other beliefs, caste, gender identity/expression, marital status, pregnancy status, sexual orientation, disability, age, skin color, race, parental status, political ideology, military/ veteran status, or trade-union activity.

-recruitment activities, should I favor people from

-minority groups over other candidates?
-We should always assess candidates equally on the basis of merit and professional competence.
-In our recruitment activities, we should request any recruitment firm to present a diverse set of candidates, reflecting the society the Group have facilities to ensure this person can continue to do the job required of them?
+I want to make sure I have a diverse team.
+In my recruitment activities, should I favor people from minority groups over other candidates?
+We should always assess candidates equally, based on merit and professional competence.
+In our recruitment has expressed his/her disabilities to me.
+Does the Group have facilities to ensure this person can continue to do the job required of them?
+Yes.
+The Group has tools, technology, and processes to assist people with disabilities and ensure they can continue to do their job.
+Please contact your local human resources department for more information on what is available.

-I am a team leader and one of my team members has expressed his/her disabilities to me.
-Does
+I am a team manager and one of my team members